 LOWER MANHATTAN TRANSPORTATION IMPROVEMENT PROGRAM -- Access to transportation has been identified as a competitive advantage for Lower Manhattan.
 Access to subways, the PATH station, ferries, bridges and tunnels make Lower Manhattan an attractive place to live and work.
 As Lower Manhattan continues to grow, ensuring sufficient transportation will be a key to its continue success.
 LMDC allocated up to \$31,000,000 to address a range of transportation initiatives that will benefit commuters, businesses, residents and pedestrians in Lower Manhattan.
 The City of New York will use these funds to implement projects within Lower Manhattan that accomplish one or more of the following: improve mobility; improve connectivity between Lower Manhattan, the rest of New York City, and the surrounding region; promote the livability of Lower Manhattan and/or encourage business development; improve conditions for pedestrians and bicyclists; promote use of public transportation; provide access to the streets for those vehicles that need it; reduce congestion on the streets; support traffic management and emergency response; and ease the impact of construction on residents, businesses and tourists.
-Prior to allocating funding to any project, the NYC Economic Development Corporation will engage public participation in the review of the project's ability to promote one or more of the above goals and solicit and consider public input.
-PROGRAM OBJECTIVES-This program will help prevent of blight that could result absent intervention to address the existing conditions resulting from the events of September 11th. -BENEFICIARIES-- The transportation improvement projects to be funded will benefit Lower Manhattan area residents, workers, businesses, and not-forprofit organizations, including low and moderate income persons and families. -SCHEDULE-- The Transportation projects are expected to be identified by December 31, 2007 and completed by December 31, 2009. -FEDERAL AND OTHER RESOURCES-- LMDC proposes to allocate up to \$31,000,000 for a Lower Manhattan Transportation Improvement Program. --TOTAL ESTIMATED COST--The total estimated cost for this activity as outlined in this Partial Action Plan is up to \$31,000,000.
+Prior to allocating funding to any project, the NYC Economic Development Corporation will engage public participation in the review of the project's ability to promote one or more of the above goals and solicit and consider public input. -PROGRAM OBJECTIVES-This program will help prevent of blight that could result absent intervention to address the existing conditions resulting from the events of September 11th. -BENEFICIARIES-- The transportation improvement projects to be funded will benefit Lower Manhattan area residents, workers, businesses, and not-forprofit organizations, including low and moderate income persons and families. -- ALLOCATIONS IN PARTIAL ACTION PLANS -A total of \$31 million has been allocated in the Final Action Plan.